supercid/techdocs-wiki-tmp/JS-API:-For-SPAs.md

 ### When viewing a product

 When viewing a product, you should send the product-id of the current product being viewed.
+Unlike the regular implementation, you do not need to pass the entirety of the product metadata.

 ```js
 nostojs(api => {